Augiedog/Whac-a-Mole/README.md

-# Whack-a-Mole
+# Whac-a-Mole

-This Web App, was developed as a React-based Whack-a-Mole game.
+This Web App, was developed as a React-based Whac-a-Mole game.
 The game is really fun to [Play](http://mole-a-whack.herokuapp.com/) so there is a deployment.
 <sub>Hosting Provided thru Heroku</sub>